 We conducted subgroup analyses by child age and sex, animal ownership, season, and study setting.
 We used the following age groups based on WHO motor milestones: immobile (≤ 254 days), crawling (>254 days - 1 year), walking pre-school-age (1-5 years) and school-age (>5 years).22 We defined animal ownership as the reported presence of any domestic animal in the compound.
-We defined the wet season for each study as the six months of highest average rainfall, obtained from weather records.23 We only did not conduct a subgroup analysis by season for the child growth outcomes because of the lead times between the environmental and growth measurements spanning multiple seasons.
+We defined the wet season for each study as the six months of highest average rainfall, obtained from weather records.23 We did not conduct a subgroup analysis by season for the child growth outcomes because the length of time between many environmental and growth measurements spanned multiple seasons.
 We differentiated between rural and urban settings based on descriptions of study location.
 There was no variation in urbanicity within individual studies; therefore, we separately pooled estimates from urban vs. rural studies and compared estimates with Wald tests.
-For age, sex, animal presence and season, we assessed additive interactions by calculating prevalence differences (PDs) with linear regression models and evaluating the p-values on interaction terms between indicator variables for the exposures and subgroups.24 A p-value <0.2 on the interaction term was considered evidence of effect modification.
+For age, sex, animal presence and season, we assessed additive interactions by calculating prevalence differences (PDs) with linear regression models and evaluating the p-values of interaction terms between indicator variables for the exposures and subgroups.24 A p-value <0.2 on the interaction term was considered evidence of effect modification.

-As sensitivity analyses, we compared (1) covariate-adjusted vs. unadjusted estimates, and (2) adjusted estimates from parametric regression models vs. flexible machine-learning based targeted maximum likelihood estimation (TMLE) models.25 To assess the impact of our chosen interval between environmental and health measurements, we re-estimated associations using environmental data collected (1) within a month prior to diarrhoea measurements, and (2) at any time with respect to diarrhoea measurements.
+As sensitivity analyses, we compared (1) covariate-adjusted vs. unadjusted estimates, and (2) adjusted estimates from parametric regression models vs. flexible machine-learning based targeted maximum likelihood estimation (TMLE) models.25 To assess the impact of our chosen interval between environmental and health measurements, we re-estimated associations using environmental data collected (1) within 31 days prior to diarrhoea measurements, and (2) at any time with respect to diarrhoea measurements.
 We also estimated the effect of the WASH interventions on child diarrhoea and HAZ measured within the subset of children with time-matched environmental samples.
 Analyses were conducted in R 4.0.4.
 Analysis scripts are publicly available (https://github.com/amertens/wash-ipd).

 Results